Souhegan High School: Governance

-Governance at Souhegan is unique to other public high schools.
-Given inclusion and student-voice are critical cultural components at the school, governance includes not only Administration and the Souhegan Cooperative School Board, but also a Community Council.
+Governance at Souhegan is unique among other public high schools.
+Given that inclusion and student voice are critical cultural components at the school, governance includes not only the Administration and the Souhegan Cooperative School Board, but also a Community Council.
 Community Council was founded in 1992 during Souhegan's first year of service.
-Its task is to create and modify school procedure as a representative body of forty-seven members.
-Council is purposefully diverse and purposefully student led.
+Its task is to create and modify school procedures as a representative body of forty-seven members.
+Council is purposefully diverse and purposefully student-led.
 The representatives discuss and vote on various proposals concerning student life, school initiatives, disciplinary procedure, grading procedure, and any other matter of importance to the school community.

-Community Council

-Community Council is the main governing body of Souhegan.
-The Community Council has the power to create and change Souhegan's policies, including but not limited to: